 The 2011 Irish Sea Sessions were held in Liverpool, Belfast, and Derry/Londonderry.
 The Liverpool event again drew very positive reviews, with Alan O’Hare of Seven Streets magazine saying “We don’t do marks out of ten here at Seven Streets, but here’s a verdict for you: better than last year,” Liverpool Confidential being slightly more orthodox in awarding 10/10, and the Belfast Telegraph ****

-In 2012 the destinations were Liverpool and Belfast; in 2013 the Irish Sea Sessions convene in Liverpool and London.
+In 2012 the destinations were Liverpool and Belfast; in 2013 the Irish Sea Sessions convened in Liverpool and London Soutbank Centre.

-The line up changes every year as the squad of Irish Sea Sessioners develops; for details of everyone who has been involved so far, and this year’s line up, click here.
+The line up changed every year as the crew of Irish Sea Sessioners developed; for details of everyone who has been involved so far, and 2013’s year’s line up, click here.

 We’d like to thanks John Johnson, Mark McNulty, Paul McErlane and Simon Glinn for photographs on this site